nightconcept/boba-site/project/boba-learn.md

 print(f"Player status: {status}") // Outputs: Player status: Healthy
 ```

 This concept isn't limited to single lines.
-Full `if/else` blocks are also expressions, meaning they can evaluate to a value that can be returned or assigned.
+Full `if/else` blocks are also expressions.
 This allows for very clean and readable logic without temporary mutable variables.

-In Boba, `if/else` blocks are expressions.
-The final expression in the chosen branch is the value that the entire block evaluates to.
-This value can then be assigned to a variable or returned from a function.
 ```boba
 let player_health = 75